The Benlian Trust

 • The multi-generational management by the Ovanessoff family indicates the importance of sustained relationships and trust within the community

-• The Trust's operation alongside two other Armenian educational trusts suggests coordination within a network of Armenian philanthropic organizations
+• The Trust operates within a network of Armenian philanthropic organisations

 Key Takeaways for Grant Writers